Mintplex-Labs/anything-llm/server/utils/prisma/PRISMA.md

 While the scripts should cover most of your needs, you may sometimes want to run Prisma commands manually.
 Here are some commands you might find useful, along with their descriptions:

-- `npx prisma introspect`: Introspects the database to update the Prisma schema.
+- `npx prisma introspect`: Introspects the database to update the Prisma schema by reading the schema of the existing database.
 - `npx prisma generate`: Generates the Prisma client.
 - `npx prisma migrate dev --name init`: Ensures the database is in sync with the schema, naming the migration 'init'.
 - `npx prisma migrate reset`: Resets the database, deleting all data and recreating the schema.